pkourdis/gateplugin-SUTime/README.md

 `./gate.sh --add-modules=java.xml.bind`

-Window users should add to the enviroment variables, the variable with name "JAVA_TOOL_OPTIONS" with value "--add-modules=java.xml.bind".
+Window users should add to the enviroment variables, the variable "JAVA_TOOL_OPTIONS" with value "--add-modules=java.xml.bind".
 [Watch here](https://www.youtube.com/watch?v=C-U9SGaNbwY) on how to find the enviroment variables configuration panel in Windows 10.

 ## 3. Usage